 Keep Your Jeep Secure

-Garaging your Jeep overnight and installing an approved alarm or immobiliser can reduce premiums.
-Let your insurer know about security features.
+Garaging your Jeep overnight and fitting an approved alarm or immobiliser can reduce premiums.
+Always inform your insurer about security features.

 Jeep Theft & Safety in Australia

-Key facts about Jeep vehicle security and safety performance in Australia.
+Key facts about Jeep vehicle security and safety performance across Australia.

 🔒 Jeep Theft Risk in Australia

-Jeeps are not among the most commonly stolen vehicles in Australia, but their higher values make them attractive targets when they are stolen.
-Australian Police data shows SUVs can be targeted for their parts and accessories.
+Jeeps are not among the most commonly stolen vehicles in Australia, but their higher values make them attractive targets.
+Data from the National Crime Information System shows SUVs can be targeted for their parts and accessories.

 • Modern Jeeps have factory immobilisers and smart key systems